ruslandoga/plausible-self-hosted/README.md

 Default: `/app/lib/plausible-0.0.1/priv/geodb/dbip-country.mmdb.gz`

-Defaults to the one shipped within the container image.
+Defaults to the `.mmdb` file shipped within the container image.

 This database is used to lookup GeoName IDs for IP addresses.